duokobia/wingman-dashboard/README.md

 ## Dashboard Snapshot

-Here is a snapshot of the dashboard:
+Here is a snapshot of the dashboard implemented:

 ![Dashboard Snapshot](./src/assets/wingman-dashboard-snapshot.png)